tsudalab/bopp/README.md

 # Before running:
 - Setting the parameters in parameter.py is required.
 There are explanations inside the file.
+- We provide the setup file (setup.py) to help initialization such as installing GROMACS and AMBERTOOls.
+To run: ``` python setup.py ```

 # To run: